whiteboxdev/library-defold-persist/README.md

 # Defold Persist

 **Note: I'm no longer active on this account, and therefore will not be maintaining or contributing to this project in the future.
-Please try the [Checkpoint](https://github.com/Klaleus/defold-checkpoint) library instead.
-It offers everything Persist offers, but does it in a much cleaner and more contribution-friendly way.**
+Please try the improved [Checkpoint](https://github.com/Klaleus/defold-checkpoint) library instead.**

 Defold Persist provides a simple interface for saving and loading data in a Defold game engine project.